A Permutation-Equivariant Neural Network Architecture For Auction Design: Introduction

-EquivariantNet is an adaption of the deep sets architecture \citep{hartford2018deep} to symmetric auctions.
-We highlight that the novelty of this paper is not on proposing a new architecture but rather on adapting an existing method to return symmetric auctions and providing new understanding on these auctions.
-Our architecture can be seen as a tool for researchers to confirm or refute hypotheses and for this reason, we run our experiments on synthetic data.
-The paper decomposes as follows. \autoref{sec:setting} introduces the standard notions of auction design. \autoref{sec:NN_arch} presents our permutation-equivariant architecture to encode symmetric auctions.
-Finally, \autoref{sec:num_exp} presents numerical evidence for the effectiveness of our approach.
+The paper decomposes as follows.
+Section~\ref{sec:setting} introduces the standard notions of auction design.
+Section~\ref{sec:NN_arch} presents our permutation-equivariant architecture to encode symmetric auctions.
+Finally, Section~\ref{sec:num_exp} presents numerical evidence for the effectiveness of our approach.